projen/projen/README.md

 <br/>

-*projen* synthesizes project configuration files such as `package.json`, `tsconfig.json`, `.gitignore`, GitHub Workflows, eslint, jest, etc from a well-typed definition written in JavaScript.
+*projen* synthesizes project configuration files such as `package.json`, `tsconfig.json`, `.gitignore`, GitHub Workflows, eslint, jest, etc. from a well-typed definition written in JavaScript.

 As opposed to existing templating/scaffolding tools, *projen* is not a one-off